icopy-site/awesome/docs/awesome/awesome-git-addons.md

 $ git resync
 Switching to master.
 Your branch is ahead of 'origin/master' by 10 commits.
-  (https://github.com/stevemao/awesome-git-addons/blob/master/use "git push" to publish your local commits) Pulling commits from the server.
+  (use "git push" to publish your local commits) Pulling commits from the server.
 Already up-to-date.
 Switching to master.
 Your branch is ahead of 'origin/master' by 10 commits.
-  (https://github.com/stevemao/awesome-git-addons/blob/master/use "git push" to publish your local commits) Grafting commits from master.
+  (use "git push" to publish your local commits) Grafting commits from master.
 Already up-to-date.
 Pulling commits from the server.